canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 - Returns hierarchical tree of available service request types
 - Used by AI to understand available types before showing selector
+- Only available when no active draft exists

 **show_type_selector**

 - Emits `PortalAssistantActionRequest` event with type tree and optional suggestion
 - Frontend displays widget, hides main chat input
 - User selection processed via dedicated controller
+- Only available when no active draft exists

+**cancel_service_request**

+- Clears `current_service_request_draft_id` on the thread, deactivating the current draft
+- Only available when an active draft exists
+- Draft is retained (not deleted) so progress can be restored if same type selected again
+- After calling, type selection tools become available again
+- Use when user wants to start over or select a different request type

 ### Data Collection Tools